A short description of a woman and baby's anatomy

 The variety of shapes, combined with the variety of fetal head presentations, plus size variations, mean that labors vary greatly.
 Here we see pelvic inlet shape and the correlating shape of the pubic arch at the outlet.

 Recently a woman told me her doctor felt she may not be able to have a vaginal birth after she previously had a cesarean for birthing her first child.
 She asked me what I thought.
-While I acknowledge there are more challenges with an android pelvis for some of these labors, most are going to be able to finish by the woman's own efforts -and her baby's.
+While I acknowledge there are more challenges with an android pelvis for some of these labors, most births through an android pelvis are going to be able to finish by the woman's own efforts -and her baby's.
 I said,

 Here's a story of how a woman who had a cesarean for her first baby who couldn't engage in her pelvis went on to use The 3 Principles of Spinning Babies for her second birth:

-"Just wanted you to know that the VBAC mom with the platypelloid pelvis had a successful unmedicated birth; surges were very intense with back labor for about 2 1/2 hours, mom was about 8cm dilated until the quality changed into a much more do-able intensity.
+"Just wanted you to know that the VBAC mom with the platypelloid pelvis had a successful unmedicated birth viagra alternative; surges were very intense with back labor for about 2 1/2 hours, mom was about 8cm dilated until the quality changed into a much more do-able intensity.

 "What helped was being on all fours, knee-chest position, strong hip squeezes, rebozo > standing did not work for a long time, just too intense, I think the walk to the car to transition to the hospital was helpful though – from there on it seemed so much easier.
 Active labor lasted just 3 hours, ½ hour pushing.